landaudiogo/cc-tutorials-2023/kafka/README.md

 # Overview

-This tutorials aims to show how distributed systems communicate with one another through publish/subscribe communication protocols.
+This tutorial aims to show how distributed systems communicate with one another through publish/subscribe communication protocols.
 We will specifically use Kafka, which is a common message broker implementations used in the industry due to its scalability, fault tolerance, availability, etc...